 Where children and young people have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences (known as ACE's), this can have a lasting impact throughout childhood, adolescence and into adulthood.
-It is important that our staff are aware how experiences can impact upon behaviour and education.
+It is important that our staff are aware how experiences, can impact on behaviour and education.

-We promote positive emotional wellbeing by building resilience, promoting healthy lifestyles, recognising what a healthy relationship is and so on.
+We promote positive emotional wellbeing in a number of ways, these include building resilience, promoting healthy lifestyles and recognising what a healthy relationship is.

-Children and young people require mental health support.
+Children and young people requiring mental health support.